Do you know what Universal Design for Learning (UDL) is?

 UDL means stopping to reflect on whether my kids understand when I tell them something, like instructions or our plans for the weekend.
 It means presenting information in multiple ways to ensure they “get” it.
 And not automatically assuming they know what I’m talking about.

 For instance, both my boys are very good at and enjoy wordplay.
-One way to check if they understand something might be to make puns or word games around a topic.
+One way to check whether or not they understand something might be to make puns or word games around a topic.

 Me: Next week, we’re going to the friendliest state in America.
 Son: Where?
 Me: Oh, Hi-o!
 Son: Cool!